nicolezattarin/COVID19-Italy-phase2-enriched-dataset/README.md

 ### 3 Indicators for risk assessment
 The folder "report_ISS" provides a compiled dataset for every weekly report published by the ISS, which is the Italian authority in the health field.
 Every week the ISS provides a report with all the indicators that are necessary to describe the pandemic situation in every region, thus to decide the right policy to apply locally.
-These reports are avaible just in italian, they're all collected [here](https://www.iss.it/monitoraggio-settimanale).
+These reports are available just in Italian and as PDF documents, and they are all collected [here](https://www.iss.it/monitoraggio-settimanale).

 These parameters refer to quantity such as the reproduction index Rt, hospitalizations and contact tracing capability.
-They played a key role in guiding the Government to make policies that best fit every local situation.
-Indeed the indicators describe the evolution of pandemic, the ability of our health system to face the needs carried by it, and to monitor the spread of the disease.
+They played a key role in guiding the Italian Government to formulating policies.
+The indicators should describe the evolution of pandemic, the ability of the Italian health-care system to face the consequences, and the degree of spreading of the disease.

-For a more detailed description of the datasets see: [INDICATORS](https://github.com/nicolezatta/covid19-phase2-data-Italy/blob/main/reports_ISS/INDICATORS.md)
+For a more detailed description of the datasets see the document: [INDICATORS](https://github.com/nicolezatta/covid19-phase2-data-Italy/blob/main/reports_ISS/INDICATORS.md)

-### Deaths
+### 4 Deaths
 The file "deaths.csv" contains a comparison between the mean deaths in 2015-2019 and 2020 deaths, taken from the Italian Institute of Statistics (ISTAT).
 The deaths are aggregated per month per province.
 This data set is organized as follows (see also the file header):

 - CodProv (Province ISTAT code)